-This BLOG On Property Homeowners Insurance Was Updated On October 22nd, 2018
+This BLOG On Property Homeowners Insurance Was Updated And PUBLISHED On March 11th, 2020

 Property Homeowners Insurance is mandatory on all homes that are mortgaged with lenders.

 - Lenders require property homeowners insurance

 - This is because in the event of a fire or other disaster, their collateral, which is the borrower’s home, is protected